 went home to God.

-Born in Sherbrooke, Quebec, she was the oldest of the four children
+Born in Montreal (Verdun), Quebec, she was the 3rd of the 7 children

 went home to God.